grafana/writers-toolkit/docs/sources/write/markdown-guide/index.md

 The following snippet demonstrates a reference-style link with the text "Link text to display", the destination https://example.com, and uses the label "label".

+The destination can be defined anywhere in the page but is typically put at the bottom of the page to imitate footnotes.

 ```markdown
 [Link text to display][label]